fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 Before you can start this exercise, you need to:

 1. Ensure that you have the latest short term support (STS) version of the .NET SDK installed on your computer.
-You can download the latest versions of the .NET SDK using the following URL: [Download .NET](https://dotnet.microsoft.com/download/)
+You can download the latest versions of the .NET SDK using the following URL: <a href="https://dotnet.microsoft.com/download/" target="_blank">Download .NET</a>
 1. Ensure that you have Visual Studio Code installed on your computer.
 You can download Visual Studio Code using the following URL: [Download Visual Studio Code](https://code.visualstudio.com/download/)
 1. Ensure that you have the C# Dev Kit configured in Visual Studio Code.